severian5it/BoardgameNerd/README.md

 - *password.*

 He gets warned about login status by a toast and re-directed to collection page in case of success; In the `Flask API` access to this page by user already logged in are prevented.
-In back-end, python procedure will check on `MongoDB` about wheter use and password are already in use or not.
+In back-end, python procedure will check on `MongoDB` about whether *username* and *password* are already in use or not.

 ### Setting Page

-This is the page where logged user has the possibility to change his/her password or mail.
-Consistency check will be performed by python procedure on `MongoDB`.
+This is the page where logged user has the possibility to change his/her password or mail. <ins>Consistency check will be performed by python procedure on `MongoDB`</ins>.

 ### 404 Page

-In case of *not found error*, the user is redirected to a generic page.
+In case of *not found error*, the user is redirected to a generic page, showing dices pictures.

 ### 500 Page

-In case of *internal server error*, the user is redirected to a generic page.
+In case of *internal server error*, the user is redirected to a generic page, showing dices pictures.

 ## Features Left to Implement